lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer length: 50-200 words.
 >
-> Example:
-> *We used the following two services: Engine and Bucket.
-Engine is used for... and Bucket is used for...*
->
 > Answer:

 We made use of several Google Cloud Platform (GCP) services in our project, including Cloud Storage, Cloud Build, Vertex AI, and Compute Engine.

 Cloud Storage is a service that allows us to store and access data in the cloud.
 We used Cloud Storage to store all our files, datasets and model weights, which were used as input data for our models.